 Begin with the why.
 Create a concise and compelling story based on the in-depth analyses that you’ve performed in selecting a new technology.

 Then, share this story with leaders, managers, and employees.
 Tailor your story to fit their roles, responsibilities, aspirations, and pain points.

 Afterward, talk about the how.
 Think through how you expect each role to interact with your technology, and what changes they’ll need to make.
 Consider how you can reduce friction and encourage adoption.

 You need to convince people that your decision is the right one.
 Changing technologies is a high-cost extended project that can block many other opportunities.
 You are guaranteed to find resistance - and any resistance you face can cause your technology to be rejected.

 2) Your new technology will need to be configured to meet your organizational needs.
 Without thoughtful configuration, your new technology will not be able to achieve its potential.

-Understand what each of the different options means for the different teams in your .
-Configuration can feel like “death by a thousand paper cuts” - you need to make hundreds or thousands of configuration decisions, each with their own implications and downstream impacts.
+Understand what each of the different options means for the different teams in your company.
+Configuration can feel like “death by a thousand paper-cuts” - you need to make hundreds or thousands of configuration decisions, each with its own implications and downstream impacts.